Gas Bottle Testing – LPG Tank Testing Facts

 Preparation – De-gassing

-At the start of the process the gas bottle is totally emptied of any remnant gas.
+At the start of the gas bottle testing process the gas bottle is totally emptied of any remnant gas.

 A degassing station is shown in the picture to the right.